SwissTPH/MalReBay/docs/articles/MalReBay.md

   decays slowly across iterations, it means the chains are exploring the parameter space inefficiently and convergence has not been reached.

-#### How to improve convergence.
+\####S# How to improve convergence.
 If chains fail to converge, several adjustments can help improve stability and mixing:

 - Increase the number of iterations: Allow more sampling time so chains have a better chance to explore the parameter space thoroughly.